viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 }
 ```

-Make sure that you have added a `service_configs` to the JSON configuration of your webcam with type `data_manager`, as well as a new service with type `data_manager`, as shown above.
+Make sure that you have added a `service_configs` entry to the JSON configuration of your webcam with type `data_manager`, as well as a new service with type `data_manager`, as shown above.

 {{% /tab %}}
 {{< /tabs >}}